Introduction

 Download ClippersFirst.fmwt for a sample workspace.

-When running a workspace, if you can guarantee that the data going into the Clipper input port on the Clipper transformer arrives first, you will see huge performance gains.
+When running a workspace, if you can guarantee that the data entering the Clipper input port on the Clipper transformer arrives first, you will see significant performance gains.
 This is especially true for FME 2022.

-To ensure that your data arrives first, the order the data arrives at the Clipper input port can be controlled.
-Firstly, you can modify the order in which the data is read; this can be done by reordering the readers in the Navigator pane or by controlling Run-Time Order for transformers with no input port, such as a Creator or SQLCreator, or any custom transformer.
+To ensure that your data arrives first, the order in which it arrives at the Clipper input port can be controlled.
+Firstly, you can modify the order in which the data is read by reordering the readers in the Navigator pane or by controlling Run-Time Order for transformers with no input port, such as a Creator or SQLCreator, or any custom transformer.
 Secondly, you can also control the Run-Time Order when a transformer has multiple outputs coming from the same output port.

 Once you have confirmed that the data will be arriving with the clippers first to the Clipper transformer, this parameter needs to be enabled.
 In the Clipper parameters, set Clippers Arrive First to Yes.
-Additionally, if you have multiple Clippers coming into the Clipper, the parameter Multiple Clippers needs to be set to Yes.
+Additionally, if you have multiple Clippers coming into the Clipper, the Multiple Clippers parameter must be set to Yes.

 If either of these parameters is used and the assumption is not true, Clipper features will be rejected with the rejection code ‘EXTRA_CLIPPER_FEATURE’.